rancher/dashboard/docs/developer/build-for-container-registry.md

 # Building an Image for Container Registries

-Sometimes you may need to have a custom version of the dashboard that is packaged alongside of Rancher to be hosted within Github's [container registry](https://docs.github.com/en/packages).
-There are a few use cases for this, for instance when developing a package/product for Rancher that doesn't need to be standalone and also when it isn't necessary for the package to exist in the Dashboard by default.
+Sometimes you may need to have a custom version of the dashboard that is packaged alongside Rancher to be hosted within Github's [container registry](https://docs.github.com/en/packages).
+There are a few use cases for this, for instance when developing a package/product for Rancher that doesn't need to be standalone or when it isn't necessary for the package to exist in the Dashboard by default.

 ---